ncoghlan/misc/notes/python_concepts/import_traps.rst

     # working directory: project/..
     project/example/tests/test_foo.py
     python project/example/tests/test_foo.py
-    # The -m and -c approaches don't work from here either, but the failure
+    python -m project.example.tests.test_foo
-    # to find 'package' correctly is easier to explain in this case
+    python -c "from project.example.tests.test_foo import main; main()"

 That's right, that long list is of all the methods of invocation that are quite likely to *break* if you try them, and the error messages won't make any sense if you're not already intimately familiar not only with the way Python's import system works, but also with how it gets initialised.
+(Note that if the project exclusively uses explicit relative imports for intra-package references, the last two commands shown may actually work for Python 3.3 and later versions.
+Any absolute imports that expect "example" to be a top level package will still break though).

 For a long time, the only way to get ``sys.path`` right with this kind of setup was to either set it manually in ``test_foo.py`` itself (hardly